KatharaFramework/Kathara/README.md

 - [Netkit Lab Generator](https://github.com/KatharaFramework/Netkit-Lab-Generator), a GUI that allows the easy creation of a network scenario configuration and the visualization of its network topology.
 - [VFTGen](https://github.com/KatharaFramework/VFTGen), a tool that allows to create three levels Fat Tree topologies (single-plane or multi-planes) and automatically configure them to run on Kathará.
+- [Tacatá](https://github.com/damiano-massarelli/Tacata), a lightweight Python script which creates Netkit and Kathará labs using an enriched version of the lab.conf file with a simple syntax.
+- [net-vis](https://github.com/Friscobuffo/net-vis-localhost), a tool that parses (and generates) the `lab.conf` file and all the `.startup` files to visualize the network.

 Being based on Netkit, all the previous tools still work.